-As far as canning this jam goes, it helps that this week has been the perfect time to work on my canning skills since I’ve had some time off but if you’re uneasy about canning, you can make the jam and store it in the fridge.
+And as far as canning this jam goes, it helps that this week has been the perfect time to work on my canning skills since I’ve had some time off but if you’re uneasy about canning, you can make the jam and store it in the fridge or freezer for longer term storage.
 However, canning in general is a very simple process and if you’ve never tried it, this recipe is the perfect way to get you started.

 - 1-2 vanilla bean(s), halved lengthwise, seeds scraped out